Alchemy-Paul/Jenkins--Project-01/ubuntu-installaion.md

 # Start Jenkins

-# You can enable the Jenkins service to start at boot with the command:
+# You can enable the Jenkins service to start at boot with the command

 $ sudo systemctl enable jenkins

-# You can start the Jenkins service with the command:
+# You can start the Jenkins service with the command
 $ sudo systemctl start jenkins

-# You can check the status of the Jenkins service using the command:
+# You can check the status of the Jenkins service using the command
 $ sudo systemctl status jenkins

 # docker